mhmadip/chat_app_week3/README.md

 # chat_app_w2
-Week 2 Chat App OOP2 ( 30 April 2023)
+Week 3 Chat App OOP2 ( 11 May 2023)

 Our goals for today:
-1- Create and use Firebase project for your app for storing messages and authentication.
+- Create and use Firebase project for your app for storing messages and authentication.
+(Done)
-1- Add authentication feature using Firebase Authentication (email and phone).
-2- To add Firestore to store chat messages.
+- Add authentication feature using Firebase Authentication (email and phone).(Done) 3- To add Firestore to store chat messages.
-3- Using Stream to retrieve messages.
+4- Using Stream to retrieve messages.
 4- Using ListView to show the messages
-5- Apply security rules if needed to secure the database.
+6- Apply security rules if needed to secure the database.

 # Flash Chat ⚡️